Array

 Empty array

 To create an empty array use square brackets.
-If you create an empty array, you need to specify the datatype.
+If you create an empty array, you must specify the datatype.

 Array[Int] empty = []

-To create an array use square brackets notation:
+To create an array with items use square brackets notation:

 val numbers = [0, 1, 2, 3, 4, 5]